Jenson Brooksby: 2021: First ATP final, US Open fourth round

+2022: Major third round, two finals, top 35

 At the 2022 Dallas Open, Brooksby made his second ATP final where he lost to Reilly Opelka.
 As a result, he moved into the top 50 for the first time at world No. 45 on 14 February 2022.

 At the 2022 BNP Paribas Open, Brooksby reached the fourth round of a Masters 1000 for the first time in his career, defeating World No. 5 Stefanos Tsitsipas for his first top 10 win.
 He repeated the feat at the 2022 Miami Open reaching the fourth round in his consecutive Masters 1000 where he lost to the top seed and World No. 2 Daniil Medvedev.

 He reached a career-high of No. 34 on 16 May 2022 after a third round showing at the Masters 1000 in Rome.

 On his debut, he reached the third round of the 2022 Wimbledon Championships for the first time at this Major where he lost to Christian Garin.

 Seeded 6th at the 2022 Atlanta Open, he reached the second round after defeating Benoît Paire in straight sets.
 Next he defeated Mackenzie McDonald in straight sets to reach the quarterfinals.
 He then reached the semifinals after defeating 6-time champion and No. 2 seed John Isner, who saved four match points in the third set.
 He then advanced to the finals after defeating Frances Tiafoe.
 He lost to 2019 champion Alex de Minaur in straight sets.

-2023: Australian Open debut and third round, first Top-3 win
+2023–2024: Australian third round, top 3 win, suspension

 On his debut at the 2023 Australian Open, he reached the third round defeating second seed and world No. 3 Casper Ruud for his first top-3 win.

+In March he underwent wrist surgery which took him off court for 10–14 weeks.

+In July 2023, Brooksby was provisionally suspended from competing by the International Tennis Integrity Agency for an anti-doping rule violation in relation to three missed tests.
+In October, he was issued with a 18-month suspension, which was later reduced to a 13-month suspension backdated to his last missed test, with the suspension subsequently lifted in March 2024.